 As MD, John masterminded a management buy-out from the Saville family in 1996.
 He continued to grow the business, winning many corporate, education and government contracts and taking the company’s turnover past £41m last year.

 Leading Yorkshire commercial law firm Lupton Fawcett advised on the legal aspects of the ownership change with the documents being signed at the firm’s offices on Piccadilly in York.
 Corporate Finance Directors Martin Frost and Andrew Lindsay led the legal team and Martin said “Saville is one of the great Yorkshire success stories and its history is as fascinating as it is long and illustrious.
-We were delighted to be asked to play a part in this latest chapter and assist with the MBO.
-From the outset, all parties were keen to ensure a seamless transition and by working closely with John and the management team over several months we were able to structure a deal that does exactly that.
-Looking forward, we wish Andy, Colin and the team every success.”
+We were delighted to be asked to play a part in this latest chapter and assist with the MBO.”

 Following the handover John commented on the move: “I am confident that I’m leaving the company in excellent hands and would like to take the opportunity to thank the entire Saville team for their loyalty and commitment over many years, as well as the suppliers and manufacturers who have supported the company and continue to do so.”